sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

 # Scope

 Secure boot is enabled at the very basic level of BIOS/UEFI.
 This component serves as the root of trust (RoT).
-The trust is extended the to various stages of booting.
+This trust is extended to various stages of booting i.e. from BIOS/UEFI to ONIE to NOS.
 This document covers the process of extending the chain of trust to Broadcom SONiC installer image.
 Here HW supplier and ONIE software suppoliers are assumed to be the same and the platform comes with secure boot enabled ONIE already loaded on it.